openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 }
 ```

-**Function:** In the UiTest framework, the `On` class provides rich control feature description APIs for filtering controls to match or locate target controls.
+**Function:** In the UiTest framework, the On class provides rich control feature description APIs for filtering controls to match or locate target controls.

 The APIs provided by [On](#class-on) have the following characteristics:

-1. Supports single-attribute matching and multi-attribute combination matching, such as simultaneously specifying the target control's text and id.
+1. Supports single-attribute matching and multi-attribute combined matching, such as simultaneously specifying the target control's text and id.

 2. Control attributes support multiple matching patterns.

 3. Supports absolute positioning and relative positioning of controls.
-APIs like [isBefore](#func-isbeforeon) and [isAfter](#func-isafteron) can be used to constrain neighboring control features for auxiliary positioning.
+APIs like [isBefore](#func-isbeforeon) and [isAfter](#func-isafteron) can be used to limit adjacent control features for auxiliary positioning.

 **System Capability:** SystemCapability.Test.UiTest